 1. HARD D

-The symbol for the HARD D is a lowercase letter D: [d].
-This symbol is the same in English although the 2 sounds aren’t exactly the same.
+The IPA symbol for the HARD D is a lowercase letter D: [d].
+The symbol is the same in English although it sounds different in each language.

-It’s similar to the sound of the letter D in English but the Spanish D is produced in a different part of the mouth and for this reason, it sounds a little different.
+It sounds similar but the Spanish D is produced in a different part of the mouth and for this reason, it sounds a little different.

 - At the beginning of a sentence or after a pause.